 Local communities, rural residences, and businesses rely on groundwater from the Kern County Subbasin as their main supply (reference Section 3.4).
 Should climate change result in a reduction in water available from surface supplies, the increased frequency and quantity of groundwater pumping by agricultural water districts and other users will lead to a decrease of groundwater in storage without the necessary means of replenishing the depleted groundwater from storage.
-According to another CAWSC study (Proceedings of the Eighth International Symposium on Land Subsidence, 2010); Kern County may expect land surface subsidence to resume with the dewatering of aquifer materials beyond that which has been experienced historically.
+A greater examination of this will be present in the Region's respective Groundwater Sustainability Plans, due in 2020.
+According to another CAWSC study (Proceedings of the Eighth International Symposium on Land Subsidence, 2010); Kern County may expect land surface subsidence to increase in severity with the dewatering of aquifer materials beyond that which has been experienced historically.